 Jodi Philbrick, Senior Lecturer; Ph.D., University of North Texas.
 Health informatics; health sciences libraries; competencies for information professionals; social media, mobile technology and information access.

 Barbara Schultz-Jones, Associate Professor; Ph.D., University of North Texas.
-Collaboration networks; cataloging; social networks; school library automation systems; information behavior in context.
+Cataloging; automation systems; collaboration networks; information behavior in context; social network analysis.

 Xin Wang, Senior Lecturer; Ph.D., University of Missouri.
-Usability and user experience research; health informatics; human computer interaction; image system design.
+Usability & user experience research; health informatics; human & computer interaction; image system design.

 Maurice Wheeler, Associate Professor; Ph.D., University of Pittsburgh.
 Management; leadership; organizational culture; diversity; public libraries.

-Oksana Zavalina, Associate Professor; Ph.D., University of Illinois.
-Information organization, access and retrieval; digital libraries and aggregations; subject access; metadata, cataloging and classification; use of information systems.
+Oksana Zavalina, Associate Professor; Ph.D., University of Illinois, Urbana-Champaign.
+Information organization, access and retrieval; digital libraries and aggregations; subject access; metadata, cataloging and classification; use of information systems; semantic web.